shalzz/shalzz.github.io/content/blog/fuzzing-vlc-2.md

 by Google as VideoLAN/Labs is still undecided and would rather do this privately, mostly because they don't want to be bound by Google's [bug disclosure][5] policy.

-~~I think they are just confused that they have to do a software release within the specified deadline when it's just a bug disclosure, but whatever.~~ (There's no longer any confusion.)
+<del>I think they are just confused that they have to do a software release within the specified
+deadline when it's just a bug disclosure, but whatever.</del>
+(There's no longer any confusion.)

 > Update: You can find all my bug fixes and patches [here][6]